-The TRANSIT Accountability Study: Assessing Impacts of Vehicle Emission Regulations and Local Congestion Policies on Birth Outcomes in Texas
+The TRANSIT Accountability Study: Methods to Assess the Impacts of Local Congestion Programs on Traffic Air Pollution in Texas

 Perry Hystad1, Mary Willis1, Elaine Hill2, Andrew Larkin1, John Molitor1, Beate Ritz3, Dennis Perkinson4, David Schrank4

-1Oregon State University, Corvallis, OR, USA; 2University of Rochester, NY, USA; 3University of California, Los Angeles, CA, USA; 4Texas Transportation Institute, Bryan, TX, USA
+1Oregon State University; Corvallis, OR, USA; 2University of Rochester; Rochester, New York, USA; 3University of California, Los Angeles; Los Angeles, California, USA; 4Texas Transportation Institute; Bryan, Texas, USA

 Background: Traffic congestion is a major contributor to local air pollution.
 Diverse local programs have been implemented in Texas to reduce traffic congestion, for example, through electronic tolls and managed lanes to highway expansions.
 Few studies have empirically evaluated the direct impact of these programs on congestion, resulting changes to traffic related air pollution (TRAP), and infant health.